OpenCSGs/AutoHub/README.md

      - **Method 2: Drag and Drop the Zip File**
        - Directly drag and drop the downloaded `.zip` file onto the extensions page.

-### **Issue & FAQ**

-- **Github Issues**: If you encounter any issues or have questions, you can post them on the [AutoHub GitHub Issues page](https://github.com/OpenCSGs/AutoHub/issues).
-This is a great place to get help from the community and the development team.

-By following these steps, you should be able to install and start using AutoHub to enhance your web browsing experience.
-If you have any further questions or need additional assistance, feel free to reach out through the provided channels.

 ### **Support WebSites**
 #### Supported AI Platforms
 | **功能/平台**         | **opencsg**     | **modelscope**      | **huggingface**     |